 SEO managers are often responsible for running their company’s blog.
 Blogs are hosted on the company’s website and could be hosted by Webflow, WordPress, or any of the other similar sites.
 Knowing how the blog is built on the technical side will help you optimize articles for higher rankings.
 It helps your prospects as an SEO manager to know basic to intermediate site-building skills like HTML, CSS, and WordPress.

 SEO managers usually have a background in content creation.
 Having strong writing skills will benefit your blog by making the content more informative and easier to read.

-Using Teal’s Free Job Tracker, you can save jobs from across the web and virtually every job board.
+Using Teal's free Job Application Tracker, you can save jobs from across the web and virtually every job board.
 These jobs are saved to a central location where their job descriptions are analyzed and the most important keywords are shown.
 The Keywords Engine shows the highest impact words, the most frequent words, and Emphasis words.

-To create this article, we saved 5 SEO Manager roles to the Job Tracker and analyzed the most common keywords saved.
+To create this article, we saved 5 SEO Manager roles to the Job Application Tracker and analyzed the most common keywords saved.